 Look inside the interface of each visual builder as well.
 Is it intuitive, or will you need to spend several hours watching videos just to learn how to move a text block?

 Are you able to upload the type of images and resources you want, or will you have to pay for additional functionality?

 Ability to Scale

-This shouldn't matter too much if you're an independent website builder that just builds a few a year, but if you're an agency, that number can fill up in a hurry.
+This shouldn't matter too much if you're an independent website builder that just builds a few a year, but if you're an agency, that number can fill up in a hurry (and you may be interested in checking out these AI website builders).
 Check the fine print to see if it's worth it on a per-site basis.